sameerabalay/Dockless_Mobility/final-proposal.md

 2. How has this problem been solved before?
 If you feel like you are addressing a novel issue, what similar problems have been solved, and how are you borrowing from those?
 I have not come across any prediction models on dockless mobility scooter but found few research papers on Dockless and Docked Bike Sharing prediction models.
-My goal is to use the following papers for reference:
+My goal is to use the following papers for reference for my model:

 https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mobisys16bike.pdf

 https://www.researchgate.net/publication/324275044_A_deep_learning_approach_on_short-term_spatiotemporal_distribution_forecasting_of_dockless_bike-sharing_system

 3. What is new about your approach, why do you think it will be successful?
-My plan is to apply the modeling done in the referenced papers to dockless scooters.
+My plan is to apply the modeling done in the referenced papers and apply it to dockless scooters.
+As part of feature selection I'm planning to add temperature, humidity and wind features to the model.
+I would like to investigate few peak events like ACL and SXSW and see if they can be added as additional features.

 4. Who cares?
 If you're successful, what will the impact be?

-If successful the model will be presented to City of Austin Transportation Department IT staff which then further might be groups like City of Austin Mobility Committee, City of Austin Compliance Department, AURA to help implement new policies and regulations.
+If successful the model will be presented to City of Austin Transportation Department IT staff which then further might be presented to groups like City of Austin Mobility Committee, City of Austin Compliance Department, AURA to help implement new policies and regulations.

 5. How will you present your work?
   * Web app - where will you host it, what kind of information will you present?
   * Visualization - what final visuals are you aiming to produce?
   * Presentation - slides, interpretive dance?

-Goal is to present the data through Visualization
+Goal is to present the data through Visualizations/

 6. What are your data sources?
 What is the size of your dataset, and what is your storage format?